Lo Schiavo Faculty

 The Lo Schiavo Chair in Catholic Social Thought is an endowed professorship for distinguished scholars who promote the Jesuit, Catholic character of USF through research and teaching.
-The chair is a joint appointment between USF’s Department of Theology and Religious Studies and The Joan and Ralph Lane Center for Catholic Social Thought and the Ignatian Tradition.
+Faculty in residence and faculty fellows also support the vision of the Lo Schiavo fund to enhance Catholic social thought and the Ignatian tradition through their scholarship.

 "The task of the Jesuit university is to be that place where the Church and world sit down to speak to one another."

 -REV. STEPHEN SCHLOESSER, S.J., LO SCHIAVO CHAIR IN CATHOLIC STUDIES AND SOCIAL THOUGHT, 2005-2007